daniel-ai/tf-style-transfer/README.md

 ### Next steps

  1. Code the real-time per-style converter in tensorflow.
 I will finish in about 2-3 days.
- 2. Move all traning to Amazon EC2 (with GPU).
+ 2. Config and automate traning on Amazon EC2 (with GPU).
 This task includes
   * research online what's the easist way to setup AWS GPU environment (install CUDA 7.5 and other things for tensorflow).
 There should be pre-set dockers/images online.
   * understand basics of tensorflow GPU/CPU and distributed training (check official tutorial)
   * modify the simple sing-image code and test on AWS to improve traning speed

- WanZheng will start doing this and I will join after I finish writing the new model.
-Hopefully we can finish in about one week.
+ 3. Optimize and train real-time per-style converters using different style images
+  * modify the real-time per-style converters and test on AWS to improve traning speed
+  * test a set of loss function settings and find the best/fatest loss function setting
+  * train 10-20 converters using popular style images

- 3. tensorflow serving - build web services with tensorflow
+ 4. tensorflow serving - build web services with tensorflow
   * use and understand google image classification tensorflow APIs
   * basics of docker - use kubernetes or something popular
   * build simple web service using tensorflow trained models on AWS (check official tutorial and research online)

- YanQing will focus on this and our target is to launch first version before end of Nov.

 Please let me know if you have any questions.
 We will do regular meetings on a weekly basis.